siuking666/Larson-Davis-Sound-Meter-Monitoring-Software-Development/Readme_export-data-processing.md

 -	Model number: model number of your sound meter that exported the data, e.g. 821SE
 -	Serial number: serial number of your sound meter that exported the data, e.g. 40126
 -	Specific file name: ONLY if you want to process ONE specific file, otherwise leave it as ¡§None¡¨
+-	Columns to keep: specify which columns you want to keep from the data
--	Columns to skip: specify which columns you want to discard from the data
+-	(OBSOLETE) Columns to skip: specify which columns you want to discard from the data

 # Wishlist:
 -	Support for SQL auto-upload to database